Sport and Exercise Science

 - Blue Card Application – Cairns and Thursday Island Campuses

 If you reside more than 50 km outside Cairns or Townsville, you should have your identification verified by a Justice of the Peace (JP) or other prescribed person using the Confirmation of Identity Form.
-Then email both your application and confirmation of identity forms (preferably as pdf files) to Professional Experience Placement Unit.
-Enter Blue Card Application as the subject heading of your email.
+Then email both your application and confirmation of identity forms (preferably as pdf files) to Professional Experience Placement Unit Please add Blue Card Application as the subject heading of your email.

 If you already hold a current Blue Card